If you’ve been involved in marketing for more than two minutes, chances are you’ve come across a buyer persona before.

 And that starts with asking the right questions.

-What channels are your target market living in?
+What channels is your target market living in?

 Do they prefer LinkedIn, Quora, or Facebook?